hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-17-how-to-deploy-a-wordpress-website-onto-ipfs.md

 draft: false
 date: 2020-03-17T01:24:42.196Z
 description: >-
-  Fleek allows websites to easily find a home on IPFS where they can rest readily accessible, permanent and uncensorable.
+  Fleek allows websites to easily find a home on IPFS where they can rest readily accessible, permanent, and uncensorable.
 In this tutorial, we will show you how simple it is to export a Wordpress site, host it on IPFS and share it with the world.
 category: Tutorial